-In the last little-more-than-a-year (we started in February, 2015), we’ve been to 35 states including Georgia.
+We have now been to all 50 US states as a family of 6.
 And it really has been amazing.
 I get a lot of questions about how we “do that with four kids,” but honestly, I do everything with four kids so you just kind of get used to it.

 I know what people mean, though.
 They want to know what it’s like to schlep through the airport or ride in the car for hours every day or to be in a new hotel every night.
-They want to know how we keep that many personalities happy and relaxed on vacation (we don’t, so don’t expect that miracle piece of information).
+They want to know how we keep little personalities happy and relaxed on vacation (we don’t, so don’t expect that miracle piece of information).
 They want to know if it’s something they might be able to do (or want to do) with their own kids.
-So, here’s what it’s been like so far.
-I’ll let you know what it’s like again after we get those last 15.
+So, here’s what it’s really like to travel with kids.

 Everything about having children is crazily inconvenient.
 It takes for-freaking-ever to get in and out of cars.
 And in and out of hotels.
 And in and out of restaurants.
 If we fly, we travel with car seats that we take through security and onto the airplane.
 People sometimes groan out loud when they see us coming.
 Strangers will comment on our children–sometimes with “you’re doing such a good job with them” (usually from old people) and sometimes “are they ALL yours?” (usually from anyone else).